The Red Violin: Critical reception

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 74% based on 42 reviews, and an average rating of 7.2/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 73% based on 41 reviews, and an average rating of 7.2/10.
 The site's consensus states: "A symphony of storytelling whose lulls lead to satisfying crescendos, The Red Violin weaves a centuries-long saga with the journey of a single instrument."
 On Metacritic, the film has a weighted average score of 57 out of 100, based on 22 critics, indicating "mixed or average reviews".

 Canadian Maclean's critic Brian D. Johnson, referencing Thirty Two Short Films About Glenn Gould, wrote "The Red Violin amounts to more than Five Short Films About a Fiddle", crediting Corigliano's music for supplying intensity and the story for making the eponymous violin into its own interesting character.
 Roger Ebert called the film "heedlessly ambitious", possessing "the kind of sweep and vision that we identify with elegant features from decades ago".
 For The Guardian, Jonathan Romney wrote that "as flawed movies go, it's elegant, entertaining and quite breathtakingly ambitious".
 Stephen Holden wrote in The New York Times that the film did not live up to its score.
 Entertainment Weekly gave the film a B, with Lisa Schwarzbaum writing the fictional violin surpassed all real fiddles in colourful pedigree, and finding the storytelling interesting.

 The Washington Post critic Stephen Hunter assessed the score to be the strongest element of the film, and the story to be intriguing and occasionally "macabre".
 Xan Brooks' The Independent review compared the production design unfavourably to a BBC work for students.
 Laura Kelly of the Sun-Sentinel called the film "praise-worthy".
 In The San Francisco Gate, Bob Graham accepted the film's ambition and judged Samuel L. Jackson to be cool in the role, in a very different way than in Pulp Fiction (1994).
 In National Review, Jay Nordlinger praised Corigliano's soundtrack but criticized Girard's direction and film.

 In Queen's Quarterly, Maurice Yacowar analyzed the film as presenting the characters of Kaspar, Xian, Peng and Morritz as manifestations of different aspects of Bussotti's passions, while the characters of Poussin and bidder Ruselsky wanted to use the instrument to further their own interests.
 Yacowar concluded the film "explores passions directed outwards".
 In the Canadian Journal of Film Studies, Brenda Longfellow criticized the film for materialism and depicting "the sacrifice of a woman on the altar of art".
 In 2002, readers of Playback voted The Red Violin the third best Canadian film ever.

+In 2001, an industry poll conducted by Playback named it the fourth best Canadian film of the preceding 15 years.